kseebrinegar/OpenSource/java/ftp/README.md

-#Use ncftp to down or update you source
+#Use ncftp to down or update you source on mac

 If you dont have brew  pass below command